astronomer/airflow-guides/guides/deferrable-operators.md

 ### Creating Your Own Deferrable Operator

-If you have an operator that would benefit from being asynchronous but does not yet exist in OSS Airflow or Astro Runtime, you can create your own.
+If you have an operator that would benefit from being asynchronous but does not yet exist in OSS Airflow or Astronomer Providers, you can create your own.
 The [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html#writing-deferrable-operators) have great instructions to get you started.